 Active disease surveillance

 European law requires all Member States to carry out active disease surveillance for bovine spongiform encephalopathy (BSE) in cattle, and scrapie in sheep and goats.
-This data is used to determine the TSE disease status of each country.
+This data are used to determine the disease status for the UK.

 Compulsory Scrapie Flocks Scheme

 Since 2004, disease control measures require sheep flocks and goat herds to join the Compulsory Scrapie Flocks Scheme (CSFS) when a case of scrapie is confirmed.
 Subsequent cases of scrapie in these flocks and herds are reported separately.

 APHA provides summary statistics on the number of submissions tested and cases found through the CSFS testing routes (initial cull, annual cull and fallen stock) in Great Britain.